hypochen/Battery-aging-modes-across-NMC/README.md

 * `createDataframeFromPackDictV2.py`will find trends within series to be used as predictor variables for Decision Tree Classification.

-* `createDataframeforLAM.py`is a replica of `createDataframeFromPackDictV2.py`, but include the regression analysis of %LAM.
+* `createDataframeforLAM.py`is a replica of `createDataframeFromPackDictV2.py`, but includes the regression analysis of %LAM.